 - Additional features such as application visibility and cloud protection;

-Having been recognised for the 12th time in the Gartner® Magic Quadrant™ for Network Firewalls, FortiGates are NGFWs worth considering.
+Having been recognised for the 12th time in the Gartner® Magic Quadrant™ for Network Firewalls and being a Leader in the Forrester Wave™ for Enterprise Firewalls in Q4 2022, FortiGates are NGFWs worth considering.
 Powered by a single OS, FortiGate network firewalls, whether physical, virtual or delivered from the cloud, are designed to protect any edge at any scale while providing a seamless experience for users and administrators.

 The on-premises devices ingest and analyse data from any third-party firewall or security data source.
 This enables enterprises to respond to threats with one touch, detect malware and it also helps avoid vendor lock-in.
 With Juniper's ATP platform as an open ecosystem, it works in conjunction with any firewall and SIEM.
 This makes it very compatible and it can be used right away in an environment.
 Detection and analysis, as well as automation, also enable the ability to do one-touch mitigation.
 A pretty unique way of approaching advanced malware.

-Forcepoint’s portfolio includes nine different firewall series, with different purposes.
-All series include centralised management, extensive security such as VPN, IPS, encrypted inspection, SD-WAN and mission-critical application proxies.
+Forcepoint’s network security portfolio includes nine different firewall series, with different purposes.
+All series include centralised management, and extensive security such as VPN, IPS, encrypted inspection, SD-WAN and mission-critical application proxies.
 They did not start with firewall solutions back in 1993, they began as a reseller for network security products.

 According to the Gartner® research, the network firewalls of Forcepoint are a good candidate for distributed office use cases where users are looking for mature SD-WAN, VPN and centralised management capabilities.